hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive, and they hated it too.
-But that's just the way things things were done.
+But that's just the way things were done.

 <figure>
     <div style="text-align:center"><img src ="/images/posts/scrubland.png"